pandr/unity-debug-overlay/README.md

     	Game.console.
         Application.Quit();
     }
 ```

-and it will look like this
+and it will work like this:

 ![Pretty picture](https://user-images.githubusercontent.com/4175246/28582984-d215e5f2-7167-11e7-99ff-e96b2981b9bb.gif)